GalaChain/sdk/BREAKING_CHANGES.md

 In the new flow we use `registeredUsers` to save relevant `UserProfile` objects in the mocked chain state, and the user is authenticated on the basis of the signature.
 This is why in the code for the new version we use `signed` to sign the DTO with the user's private key.

-The `callingUser()` function is still supported, but it should be used for low-level stuff, when you don't call contract methods directly.
+The `callingUser()` function is still supported, but it should be reserved for low-level stuff, when you don't call contract methods directly.
 The parameter it takes is the user's object, as opposed to the alias, which was used previously.
-It is done on purpose to allow you to detect if you need to update the code for the new version.
+It is done this way on purpose to allow you to detect if you need to update the code for the new version.

-Additionally, `writes` property was changed to `allWrites`, and we recommend to use a new `getWrites()` function, which returns the writes in the form of a dictionary, but skips low-level writes that are not relevant for the test.
+Additionally, the `writes` property was changed to `allWrites`, and we recommend developers use a new `getWrites()` function.
+It returns the writes in the form of a dictionary, but skips low-level writes that are not relevant for the test.
-By default, it skips the keys of `UniqueTransaction` objects, which are used for enforcing the `uniqueKey` field in the DTOs.
+By default, `getWrites()` skips the keys of `UniqueTransaction` objects, which are used for enforcing the `uniqueKey` field in the DTOs.
-This behavior can be altered by providing custom `skipKeysStartingWith: string[]` parameter.
+This behavior can be altered by providing custom `skipKeysStartingWith: string[]` parameters.

 #### Enforcing dto.uniqueKey for each submit transactions

 Starting from version `2.0.0` we enforce the `uniqueKey` field in each DTO that is used in `@Submit` or `@GalaTransaction({ type: SUBMIT })` methods.
-This was done to prevent duplicate transactions from being submitted to the chain, and from the replay attacks.
+This prevents duplicate transactions from being submitted to the chain, and protects against replay attacks.
-Once you submit a DTO with missing `uniqueKey`, the SDK will throw a validation error.
+Any time you submit a DTO with a missing `uniqueKey`, the SDK will throw a validation error.
-Once you submit a DTO with a `uniqueKey` that was already used, the SDK will throw a conflict error.
+When you submit a DTO with a `uniqueKey` that was already used, the SDK will throw a conflict error.

-It is recommended to use `@Submit` decorator for all transactions that update the chain, as it enforces the signature verification, and the `uniqueKey` field in the DTOs by enforcing `SubmitCallDTO` as parent DTO class.
+It is recommended to use the `@Submit` decorator for all transactions that update the chain, as it enforces both the signature verification and the `uniqueKey` field in the DTOs.
+This is accomplished by enforcing `SubmitCallDTO` as the parent DTO class.

-In order to make the creation of the `uniqueKey` easier, we added additional method for creating DTOs with `uniqueKey`, aside from the `createValidDTO` method and with similar syntax:
+In order to make the creation of the `uniqueKey` easier, we added an additional method, aside from `createValidDTO`, for instantiating DTOs with `uniqueKey` properties.
+The new method (`createValidSubmitDTO`) uses a similar syntax:

 ```typescript
 const dto = await createValidSubmitDTO(DtoClass, { ... }).signed(...);